|Title:||Assistant Head Coach, Defensive Coordinator, Linebacker Coach|

-Former All-Ivy League linebacker Scott Larkee, the Gridiron Club of Boston's 2012 Assistant Coach of the Year, is in his seventh season as defensive coordinator at Harvard and his ninth total season across two stints as an assistant coach at his alma mater in 2015.
+Former All-Ivy League linebacker Scott Larkee, the Gridiron Club of Boston's 2012 Assistant Coach of the Year, is in his eighth season as defensive coordinator at Harvard and his 10th total season across two stints as an assistant coach at his alma mater in 2016.